Banque Saudi Fransi gets nod for bonus share issue

-DUBAI Banque Saudi Fransi 1050.SE, the lender part-owned by Credit Agricole (CAGR.PA), has received regulatory approval for a 3 billion riyal ($800 million) capital increase through the issuance of bonus shares, it said in a bourse statement on Thursday.
+DUBAI Feb 6 Banque Saudi Fransi, the lender part-owned by Credit Agricole, has received regulatory approval for a 3 billion riyal ($800 million) capital increase through the issuance of bonus shares, it said in a bourse statement on Thursday.

 The bank, which last month posted its lowest quarterly net profit in at least five years on the back of higher operating expenses, plans to boost its capital to 12.1 billion riyals from 9.1 billion riyals by issuing one bonus share for every three existing shares.